ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error-page.md

 # Examples

-An example showing the nameserver at 'ns.example.net' that filtered a DNS "A" record query for 'example.org' is shown in Figure 1.
+An example showing the nameserver at 'ns.example.net' that filtered a DNS "A" record query for 'example.org' is shown in {{example-json}}.

 ~~~~~
 {